-Hardscape designers are primarily landscape designers who plan hardscape features and choose related materials.
+Hardscape designers are primarily landscape designers who plan hardscape features - like patios and decks - and choose related materials.
 Unlike landscape architects, they don't require licensure.
 Students could pursue certificate and degree programs in landscape design, which commonly include courses in hardscape design.

 Job Description for Hardscape Designers

 A subset of landscape design, hardscape design involves creating the layout for such features as decks, patios, walkways, arbors and fences.
 Designers can also voice ideas about specialized hardscape features, including ponds and waterfalls.
 They may take into consideration the types of plants and soil, as well as the amount of light and rainfall an area may receive, when coming up with ideas.
 Hardscape designers aim to create an outdoor living space that's inviting to clients.
 They commonly work with small business and residential properties.

 Hardscape Designer's Duties

 Hardscape designers assess a client's needs before drafting up ideas, beginning with examining the site space.
 In addition to planning concepts, hardscape designers help choose the materials used in hardscape installations.
 For example, they might consider brick, wood, stone or aggregate when designing a deck or patio.
 Their job also involves estimating the cost of necessary materials, and their work as a landscape designer could require selecting appropriate plants.

 Since licensing isn't involved in landscape or hardscape design, such professionals aren't allowed to contribute construction drawings or supply construction services.
 They can work in conjunction with landscape architects and contractors, but their role is limited to generating conceptual ideas and layouts.
 The Association of Professional Landscape Designers (APLD) says that landscape designers may supervise the aesthetic aspects of installation (www.apldca.org).

 Requirements for Hardscape Designers